ACA Acupuncture & Wellness

-ACA Acupuncture and Wellness clinics in New York City and Northern New Jersey are located in areas with easy access by public transportation or by car.
-We offer cutting-edge quality services in acupuncture, Chinese massage, reflexology, physical therapy, and Chinese herbal medicine.
-All of our services are provided and supervised by acupuncturists with impeccable training and credentials.
+ACA Acupuncture & Wellness clinics offer quality services in acupuncture, Chinese massage, reflexology, physical therapy, and Chinese herbal medicine.
+All of our services are provided and supervised by acupuncturists with superior training and credentials.
+We are located in New York City, New Jersey, and California.

 "Within 45 minutes, the pain was gone and I could move my neck and shoulder again.
 The acupuncture treatment was so effective...It was like magic! "